Sedation & Implant Blog

 Although most patients can be successfully treated without its use, general anesthesia has been an important part of dentistry since the 1840s.
 The general anesthesia that's used in dentistry is typically less invasive than its use in the rest of the medical world; unlike with other types of surgery, oral, periodontal and implant surgeries do not typically require the use of paralytic drugs and consequently can be administered without the additional use of an intubation tube that facilitates breathing.

 There are also similarities between medical and dental general anesthesia - like its medical counterpart, the use of this anesthetic method in dentistry render the patient totally unconscious and unable to feel pain during dental procedures.

-In this unconscious state, there is also an absence of fear and anxiety; it's for this reason that general anesthesia is sometimes used not only for complex and long dental treatment, but is also recommended for adults who experience acute dental anxiety and phobia.
+In this unconscious state, there is also an absence of fear and anxiety; it's for this reason that general anesthesia is sometimes used not only for complex and long dental treatment but is also recommended for adults who experience acute dental anxiety and phobia.

 General Dentistry in Broward County (Fort Lauderdale area)

-It is highly regulated area of dentistry in Florida.
+It is a highly regulated area of dentistry in Florida.
 Beyond appropriate education and training for the administering dentist, general anesthesia regulations also commonly address requirements for safety equipment and auxiliary personnel.